 |

-Philip Stevens reports on the 48th Fighter Wing's F-15E Strike Eagles which regularly use the UK Low Fly System (UKLFS).
-During a base visit I was able to interview crews
+Philip Stevens reports: The 48th Fighter Wing's F-15E Strike Eagles regularly use the UK Low-Fly System (UKLFS). during a base visit aircrew

-who constantly test their low flying skills in the valleys of England, Wales and Scotland.
-These low level missions can be combined with air to air refuelling provided by the KC-135 tankers of 100 ARW based at Mildenhall.
+were asked about their sorites which test their low-level flying skills in the valleys of England, Wales and Scotland.
+Low-level missions can be combined with air to air refuelling provided by the KC-135 tankers of 100 ARW based at Mildenhall.

 Both 492nd Fighter Squadron (FS) and 494th FS fly the F-15E Strike Eagle and so have to train in their dual roles of air-to-air superiority and ground attack.
 We were told that about 50% of their training time is spent in each activity.